amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2014.md

 ### Original vs. Reproduction

-Figure <a href="#fig:subjective_vs_non_subjective_type_i_error" data-reference-type="ref" data-reference="fig:subjective_vs_non_subjective_type_i_error">2</a> shows the result of the reproduction simulation.
-I did not try to reproduce the entire simulation and every parameters combinations.
-However, the reproduction simulation agrees with the original results when parameters are crossing.
-The SUbjective Type I Error is larger in most cases, and between simulations with similar parameters, those with harder items affected more drastically by subjectively removing of the outliers, Figure <a href="#fig:subjective_vs_non_subjective_type_i_error" data-reference-type="ref" data-reference="fig:subjective_vs_non_subjective_type_i_error">2</a>, right columns, *β* = 3.
+Figure 3 shows the results of removing outliers from a normally distributed sum scores, aka. linear model.
+This is the equivalent of results showcased in Figure 1 of Bakker et al. 2014.
+While we didn't overly the results from the original study due to difficulty of extracting the data in compatible format, it can be seen that our results agrees with results form the original study, and we see a similar trends in Type I Error reduction as we increase *k*.

 <figure>
   <picture>